 - Create an emergency plan for our families, in preparation for unexpected events.

 It is imperative that we mourn as communities; that we support and pray for those most closely affected by this senseless act; and that we come together and deepen the ties of our communities.
-May God be with the families and friends of the victims of this tragedy.
+May God be with the families and friends of the victims of these tragedies.